DarrenSJZ/FYP/README.md

 ### FastAPI Backend (`src/main.py`)

 The main FastAPI application provides endpoints for:
-- Clip retrieval and streaming
+- Audio file processing and transcription
-- ASR model transcription
+- ASR model orchestration
 - Integration with Supabase for data storage

 To run the backend: